Decomposition of free cumulants: Introduction

 The paper is organized as follows.
-In Section 2, we state certain known results on free and Boolean cumulants.
-In Section 3, we introduce and study the lattices $\mathcal{NC}(w)$.
-In Section 4, we introduce $w$-Boolean cumulants and Motzkin cumulants.
-The corresponding M\"{o}bius inversion formula is proved in Section 5.
-Orthogonal replicas are discussed in Section 6.
-In Section 7, we study their mixed moments with respect to the conditional expectation.
-In Sections 8-9, we study $w$-Boolean cumulants and Motzkin cumulants of orthogonal replicas.
-In Section 10, we prove the decomposition formula for free cumulants of free random variables in terms of scalar-valued Motzkin cumulants.
-In Section 11, we study the corresponding decomposition of the free convolution of distributions.
+Section 2 recalls the relevant facts on free and Boolean cumulants.
+In Section 3, we introduce the lattices $\mathcal{NC}(w)$ associated with Motzkin words and study their basic properties.
+Section 4 introduces $w$-Boolean cumulants and Motzkin cumulants, and the corresponding M\"{o}bius inversion formula is proved in Section 5.
+Sections 6--9 develop the framework of orthogonal replicas and projection-valued moments, leading to the main vanishing results for Motzkin cumulants.
+In Section 10, we derive the decomposition formula for free cumulants of free random variables in terms of scalar-valued Motzkin cumulants.
+Finally, Section 11 applies this decomposition to the free convolution of distributions.